aquasecurity/aws-marketplace-eks-byol/README.md

   ### Deployment instructions

   #### 1. Access the EKS cluster
-  Work on an existing EKS cluster or Note: You can spin up [new cluster](#3-create-an-EKS-cluster) easily using eksctl.
+  Work on an existing EKS cluster or Note: You can spin up a [new cluster](#3-create-an-EKS-cluster) easily using eksctl.
   Get the kubeconfig file
   ```shell
   eksctl utils write-kubeconfig --cluster=<name> [--kubeconfig=<path>][--set-kubeconfig-context=<bool>]